Itz-Subham/Digital-GatePass-System-Pro/README.md

 - Verhoeff checksum validation prevents invalid Aadhaar entries.
 - Blacklist verification is performed before pass generation.
 - **Self-migrating password security**: `LoginActivity` verifies passwords via `HashUtils.verifyPassword()`, which accepts either a hashed or legacy plaintext value.
-The first time an account with a plaintext password logs in successfully, it's automatically re-hashed (SHA-256) and persisted back to Firestore — so accounts transparently upgrade to secure storage without requiring a manual password reset.
+The first time an account with a plaintext password logs in successfully, it's automatically re-hashed (SHA-256) and persisted back to Firestore — so accounts transparently upgrade to secure storage without requiring a manual password reset. tldr; When a legacy user logs in successfully, the application automatically replaces the plaintext password with its SHA-256 hash.

 ---